HenriquesLee/St_John_MEgaHack4.0_Project_code/README.md

 4. Install all required libraries using pip.
 5. Run `python manage.py migrate` to set up the database (ensure settings are configured correctly).

-## License

-This project is not open source.
-Please refer to the [license.txt](license.txt) for more information.
-Feel free to run and explore the functionality of Whisper AI on your system.

 ---